iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week5.rst

 - Try varying the number of 'trees' used in the random forest classifier.
 How does this impact the estimated accuracy of the classification?
-- Test how does adding additional bands such as the surface temperature or the NDVI affects the classification, by removing the comment (``//``) symbol from the beginning of lines 28-32.
-Try different combinations of the indices included - some additional bands may help more than others.
+- Test how adding additional bands such as the surface temperature or the NDVI affects the classification, by removing the comment (``//``) symbol from the beginning of lines 28-32.
+Try different combinations of the indices included - you may find that some additional bands help more than others.

 object-based classification